Skip to content

 MG4

 The MG4 is a VW Golf-sized family hatch that makes a strong case for best-in-class honours.
 It sits on an EV-specific platform, which means more passenger space than pretty much all equivalent fuel-powered rivals, and a boot that'll stand up to the weekly shop.
-Our favourite version is probably the medium-sized 64kWh Long Range model with a respectable 270-mile range, but motorway trekkers might prefer the 77kWh Extended Range version which adds another 50 miles to the total; nearly new models are currently around £20,000.
+Our favourite version is the medium-sized 64kWh Long Range model with a respectable 270-mile range, but motorway trekkers might prefer the 77kWh Extended Range version which adds another 50 miles to the total – nearly new examples are currently around £20,000.
 It's fun to drive too, with agile handling, well-judged suspension and plenty of instant electric shove for the motorway slip road.

 Browse used MG4 cars or read our MG4 review